The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 • Involuntary churn: Customers whose subscriptions end due to issues like declined credit cards or other circumstances beyond their control.

-Losing a few subscribers might not feel like a big deal at the beginning, but it adds up over time.
+Losing a few subscribers might not seem like a big deal at first, but over time, it can really add up.

 At a minimum, set up surveys and automated emails asking them for feedback so you can keep your finger on the pulse.